kylenmorris/reaction-chamber/README.md

 ## Reboot in BOOTSEL

 I haven't found a nice way to link this with the Pi VSCode extension.
-Run this in powershell to force the pico into bootsel:
+Run this in powershell to force the pico into bootsel.
+For some reason my terminal couldn't find picotool so this is hack solution

 `& "C:\your\path\to\.pico-sdk\picotool\2.2.0-a4\picotool\picotool.exe" reboot -f -u`